 I didn’t grow up eating much saffron, but I fell in love with it while I was living in Spain.
 Spain is where most of the world’s saffron is grown.

-A little goes a long way, both for flavor and for giving the rice a soft yellow tone.
-It’s such a great ingredient!
+A little goes a long way, both for flavor and for giving the dish a soft yellow color.
+It’s such a great ingredient, and takes well to virtually all meats, but especially Chicken Saltimbocca and Leg of Lamb.

 What Kind of Rice to Use

-Basmati rice is my favorite for this recipe.
-It’s a long-grain rice with fluffy grains, and it has an amazing fragrance and flavor to it.
+I recommend you use a white Basmati rice for this recipe.
+It’s a long-grain variety with fluffy grains, but more importantly, it has an amazing fragrance and flavor to it.

-However, you could also use any standard long-grain white rice or a jasmine rice here.
-I don’t recommend using a brown rice for this dish, as it won’t cook the same.
+You may also use any standard long grain rice or a jasmine rice here.
+I don’t recommend using brown rice for this dish, as it won’t cook the same as white rice.

-This dish is made in the style of a Rice Pilaf.
+This dish is made in the style of a Pilaf, cooked right on the stove top.
 The rice is rinsed, then toasted in softened onion and saffron, then simmered in chicken stock, covered with a lid, until tender.

 Prep the Rice